yext/rules_closure/README.md

   layout.
 - [PhantomJS][phantomjs]: Headless web browser used for automating JavaScript unit tests in a command line environment.
-- [Bazel][bazel]: The build system Google uses to manage a repository with petabytes of code.
 - [Protocol Buffers][protobuf]: Google's language-neutral, platform-neutral,
   extensible mechanism for serializing structured data.
 This is used instead of untyped JSON.
+- [ClangFormat][clang-format]: Code formatting tool to automatically format JavaScript and Protocol Buffer source code per Google's style conventions.
-- [Incremental DOM][incremental-dom]: Google's in-place DOM diffing library.
+- [Incremental DOM][incremental-dom] (experimental): Google's in-place DOM diffing library.
 This optional backend for Closure Templates builds DOM trees and updates them in-place when data changes.
-- [ClangFormat][clang-format]: Code formatting tool to automatically format JavaScript and Protocol Buffer source code per Google's style conventions.

 The Closure Tools were released to the public in 2009, but had previously been quite difficult to configure.
 They were originally designed to be used with